STONZ Research Grants

 We are looking to fund novel and local research to ensure recent literature is available to help us advocate for positive change.

 You can apply by downloading and filling in the application form and submitting it to email@example.com, please also take the time to have a read of our research policy.

 Alex Boyle - STONZ Research Representative

 The development of our committed, transparent and innovative new union brings exciting opportunities.
 We are committed to supporting evidence-based working and training conditions.
-We do not underestimate the complexity and spectrum of clinician and patient needs and are looking to investigate changes that will help guide our future MECA bargaining.
+We do not underestimate the complexity and spectrum of clinician and patient needs and are looking to investigate changes that will help guide our future collective agreement bargaining.

 provision and away from high yield training opportunities and investment in future specialists.
 Further, there has been neglect of inclusive teaching methods.
 Specialty services have become disjointed and function in increasing isolation from referrers and neighbouring specialties.
 Teaching, research and collaboration are tools which can break down the